-Changing economic conditions may result in customers not fulfilling their contractual obliqations
+Changing economic conditions may result in customers not fulfilling their contractual obligations

 We enter into export ferrous sales contracts preceded by negotiations that include fixing price, quantity, shipping terms and other contractual terms.
 Upon finalization of these terms and satisfactory completion of other contractual contingencies, the customer typically opens a letter of credit to satisfy its payment obligation under the contract prior to our shipment of the cargo.
-Although not considered normal course of business, in times of changing economic conditions, including during periods of sharply falling scrap metal prices such as those experienced in fiscal 2015 and the first half of fiscal 2016, there is an increased risk that customers may not be willing or able to fulfill their contractual obligations or open letters of credit.
-For example, in fiscal 2015, the resale or modification of the terms, each at significantly lower prices, of certain previously contracted bulk shipments had a \$7 million negative impact on our operating results.
-As of August 31, 2019 and 2018, 32% and 33%, respectively, of our accounts receivable balance were covered by letters of credit.
+In times of changing economic conditions, including during periods of sharply falling scrap metal prices, there is an increased risk that customers may not be willing or able to fulfill their contractual obligations or open letters of credit.
+As of August 31, 2020 and 2019, 40% and 32%, respectively, of our accounts receivable balance were covered by letters of credit.